 Use a square to mark precisely where the baseboard needs to be cut.

 Use a multi-function (Dremel) tool to cut it out.

 A file or chisel and hammer should remove the baseboard chunk pretty easily.

-We then turned our attention to removing the rest of the post.
-Ours was attached into the floor itself.
-So we used a reciprocating saw to carefully cut the post at the level of the sub-floor (or whatever level the rest of your handrail will be sitting on), then flattened and smoothed the surface as needed with a file and hammer.
+Use a reciprocating saw to carefully cut the post at the level of the sub-floor (or whatever level the rest of your handrail will be sitting on), then flatten and smooth the surface as needed with a file and hammer.

 Remove the top railing and several (if not all) of your spindles.